f1redf0x/exvirion-web/content/posts/rss_ftw.md

 There are a ton of RSS readers that you can choose.
 I can't tell you which one is the best.
 There are GUI ones like Feedly, Newsflash, or even email clients like Mozilla Thunderbird (though, I'd stay away from Mozilla, tbh).
 There are terminal ones like newsboat, nom, or neix.

 I personally use newsboat because it works well with my operating system.
 You can configure it to launch specific RSS links in other applications.
 All my youtube stuff gets launched with mpv.
 All my blog stuff is opened in lynx.
-All the comics I like are opened in Brave or examined for pics and pulled into Zathura.
+All the comics I like are opened in Brave or examined for pics and pulled into sxiv.
 I might write an article about how I set up my config file, but the point is there is no shortage of options, so experiment and go nuts!
 Find one that works for you!

 # A quick note on ATOM vs RSS